nyholku/purejavahidapi/README.md

 ### Planned Functionality

-Ability to read and parse the report descriptors (there is a semi decent parser in <code>purejavahidapi.hidparser
+Ability to read and parse the report descriptors (there is a semi decent parser in <a href="https://github.com/nyholku/purejavahidapi/tree/master/src/purejavahidapi/hidparser" target="hidparser"> purejavahidapi.hidparser </a> but the ability to read raw descriptor still eludes me.

 ### Documentation

-The definitive PureJavaHidApi reference is the <a href="nyholku.github.io/purejavahidapi/index.html"> JavaDoc </a>.
+The definitive PureJavaHidApi reference is the <a href="http://nyholku.github.io/purejavahidapi/javadoc/index.html" targer="javadoc" > JavaDoc </a>.

 ### Why HID?